 Climate related risk and opportunity – an integral part of the investment process

 - AP6’s Board of Directors has established goals for AP6’s climate efforts.

 - The AP6 Code of Conduct states that, “AP6 shall actively strive to ensure that the companies and funds in which AP6 has invested, identify and take action on climate-related risks and opportunities”.

-- AP6 has also integrated climate issues into its assessment of new investments and it reviews the climate-related risks and opportunities that could impact the investment decision or plan for ownership.
+- AP6 has also integrated climate change related aspects into its assessment of new investments and reviews the climate related risks and opportunities that could impact the investment decision or plan for ownership.

 - AP6 strives to demonstrate the importance of climate issues from an investor perspective.
 It also strives for more transparency in reporting of environmental impact.

 - AP6 calculates the carbon footprint of the investment portfolio on an annual basis using the latest available carbon data.
 Together with the other Swedish AP Funds’, AP6 has agreed upon four carbon footprint indicators to report on.
 The Swedish AP Funds have concluded that the carbon footprint is one of several ways to continuously assess investments from a climate perspective.
 From AP6’s perspective, measuring carbon footprint is a way of requestingmore transparency from unlisted companies and PE funds.
 It is also a way of increasing awareness of climate issues in the private equity industry on a broader perspective.
 When it comes to assessing climate related risks or climate impact, the carbon footprint has its limitations.